sigsum/ansible/docs/docsite/rst/example_sigsum.rst

           - '{{sigsum_db_name}}.*:ALL'

-Alternatively both ansible roles is setup with the same insecure defaults for testing purposes and can be used as-is.
+Alternatively both ansible roles is setup with the same insecure defaults for testing purposes and can be used without specifying these values.

 Role setup